Child and Adolescent Psychiatry Fellowship Message from the Program Director

-I welcome your interest in the child and adolescent psychiatry fellowship program at the UK College of Medicine.
-Our department is known for its strong commitment to the mental health of children and adolescents in Kentucky and to education in child and adolescent psychiatry.
-We have been training child and adolescent psychiatry fellows for over fifty years and offer a diverse array of clinical experiences and faculty with whom to work during your training.
+I welcome your interest in the UK College of Medicine Child and Adolescent Psychiatry program.
+Our department is known for its strong commitment to children and to education in child and adolescent psychiatry.
+We offer a diverse array of clinical experiences and faculty with whom to work during your training.
 A sample of clinical sites at which you will likely work during your child and adolescent training include the following:

-- University inpatient behavioral health unit (for patients 5-18 years of age)
+- University inpatient behavioral health unit for patients 12-18 years of age

 - Residential facility for long-term individual and group therapy experiences